Restaurant in Cicognolo, Italy

 Is the tasting menu worth it at Osteria de l'Umbreleèr?

-No tasting menu is confirmed for this venue.
+No tasting menu is confirmed.
 The structure appears to be à la carte, with a simpler set offering at lunch.
 At the €€ price range, the value case is already clear without a tasting format — order the inspector-recommended starters and a meat main and you'll have covered the kitchen's strengths without committing to a fixed progression.

 Is Osteria de l'Umbreleèr worth the price?